Edge sorting: Legality

 In 2012, poker player Phil Ivey and partner Cheung Yin Sun won US$9.6 million playing baccarat at the Borgata casino in Atlantic City, New Jersey.
 In April 2014, the Borgata filed a lawsuit against Ivey and Cheung for their winnings.
 In 2016, a Federal Judge ruled that Ivey and Cheung Yin Sun were required to repay US$10 million to the Borgata.
 U.S. District Judge Noel Hillman ruled that while Ivey and Sun did not commit fraud, they did breach their contract with the casino by not abiding by a New Jersey Casino Controls Act provision that prohibited marking cards.
 Although they did not mark the cards, using the tiny imperfections in the cards to gain an advantage qualified as an illegal advantage.

-Later in 2012, the Huffington Post reported that Ivey had won £7.7 million (approx. $11 million) playing punto banco, a version of baccarat, at Crockfords casino in London.
-Crockfords refunded his £1 million stake and agreed to send him his winnings but ultimately refused payment.
-Ivey sued them for payment but lost in the High Court of England and Wales; it was judged that the edge sorting was "cheating for the purpose of civil law".
-It was accepted that Ivey and others genuinely considered that edge sorting was not cheating, and deemed immaterial that the casino could easily have protected itself.
+Later in 2012, the Huffington Post reported that Ivey had won £7.7 million (roughly US$million today) playing punto banco, a version of baccarat, at Crockfords casino in London.
+Crockfords refunded his £1 million stake (US$million today) and agreed to send him his winnings but ultimately refused payment.
+Ivey sued them for payment but lost in the High Court of England and Wales; it was judged that the edge sorting was "cheating for the purpose of civil law."
+It was accepted that Ivey and others genuinely considered that edge sorting was not cheating and deemed immaterial that the casino could easily have protected itself.
 The judgment observed that Ivey had gained an advantage by actively using a croupier as his innocent agent rather than taking advantage of an error or anomaly on the casino's part.
-Ivey appealed against the judgment but was unsuccessful.
+Ivey appealed against the judgment, but was unsuccessful.

 He further appealed to the UK Supreme Court (see Ivey v Genting Casinos) which also decided in favour of the casino.
 All five justices upheld the decision of the court of appeal, "which dismissed his case on the basis that dishonesty was not a necessary element of 'cheating'."